 The actions of the international community, and particularly the US, therefore have the potential to be critical to the success of President Xi.
 At its peak, the US was able to work with its allies to engineer the containment and eventually the collapse of its enemy, the Soviet Union.
 A similar strategy employed towards China by a hawkish incoming US president has highly disruptive consequences not only for the immediate anti-corruption campaign but also for the future of its leader.
 This would likely only happen if the US perceived China as it did the Soviet Union during the Cold War, namely as a threat to the American way of life.
 One peaceable way for President Xi to forestall this risk is by engaging in pre-emptive dialogue with the US on his campaign, the implications for China’s future and the positive impact it could have on the world.
 The best chance of this dialogue succeeding is under a scenario where the two countries’ visions of the future and political models move closer together.
 In this sense it is ironic that the long term success of the China’s most powerful leader in recent times may well depend on his willingness to relinquish that same power over time.

-7 2015 Corruption Perceptions Index, Transparency International, 2015 Democracy in the World Index
+7. 2015 Corruption Perceptions Index, Transparency International, 2015 Democracy in the Wold Index

-8 Described at the 18th Party Congress as the Three Nos: “say no to corrupting others, say no to succumb to corruption yourself, and say no to thoughts of corrupt behavior.”
+8. Described at the 18th Party Congress as the Three Nos: “say no to corrupting others, say no to succumbing to corruption yourself, and say no to thoughts of corrupt behavior.”